 Howdy Wall St. Willy!
-In the newspaper I read about diversification, but what is diversification anyway?
+In the newspaper I read about diversification.

 Why would I need diversification?